sanjula77/note-saas/.github/ISSUE_TEMPLATE/feature_request.md

+---
-# Feature Request
+name: ➕ Feature Request

-## 🚀 Summary
+about: Suggest a new feature or enhancement
+title: "[Feature]: "
+labels: enhancement
+assignees: sanjula77
+---

+**Describe the feature**
-Describe the feature you would like to see in the application.
+What would you like to add or change?

-## 💬 Description

-Provide a detailed explanation of the feature.
-Why is it needed?
-How should it function?

-## 🔍 Expected Behavior

-What should happen when the feature is implemented?

-## ✅ Additional Information

-Add any other context about the feature request.
+**Why is this needed?**
+Explain why this feature is important or helpful.

+**Describe the solution you'd like**
+A clear description of how you think it should work.

+**Additional context**
+Add any mockups, ideas, or related links.